LibreTechnica/libretechnica.github.io/content/en/about/donate.md

 **[Liberapay.com/LibreTechnica](https://liberapay.com/LibreTechnica/)**

 Credit/Debit Card Donations to LibreTechnica can be paid using a credit or debit card (Visa, Mastercard, American Express, UnionPay, Discover, Diners, and JCB), or by PayPal (coming soon).
+If you'd like to make a one-time donation with this method, enter a custom amount, choose "per year", and "Manual renewal".

 **Monero**
 ````md